Strategy11/formidable-forms/readme.txt

 * [Polylang Forms](https://formidableforms.com/downloads/polylang/ "Polylang Forms").
 Create bilingual or multilingual forms with help from Polylang.
 * [Bootstrap Form Styles](https://formidableforms.com/downloads/bootstrap/ "Bootstrap Form Styles").
 Instantly add Bootstrap styling to all your Formidable forms.
 * [Bootstrap Modal Form](https://formidableforms.com/downloads/bootstrap-modal/ "Bootstrap Modal Form").
 Open forms, views, other shortcodes, or sections of content in a Bootstrap modal popup.
+* [Salesforce Forms](https://formidableforms.com/downloads/salesforce/ "Salesforce Forms").
+Create leads, contacts, and any other Salesforce objects directly from your WordPress forms.
 * [Zapier Forms](https://formidableforms.com/downloads/zapier/ "Zapier Forms").
 Connect with hundreds of different applications through Zapier.
 Insert a new row in a Google docs spreadsheet, post on Twitter, or add a new Dropbox file with your form.

 Learn more at [Formidable Forms](https://formidableforms.com/ "Formidable Forms")